 tearing at thoughts leaves me feeling exposed, for it comes from my struggle to be, to no longer exist as the living dead.
 Part memoir, part fiction, exploring the places in our hearts we dare not go, least we witness the abusive power of our actions and words.
 It is a call to wake up and to act with love in our relationships.

 underneath the bruising is beauty

 Through writing, art and photography I offer snapshots of unnamed lives fading from view.
 Where fear consumes and relationships are not dances of love and joy, but rusting fragments of abuse.
-What happens on those edges when fear is met with love?
+What happens on those fading edges when fear is met with love?
 I invite you to weave yourself with the invisible and feel what happens.

-tearing at thoughts is specifically concerned with the emotional expression of the human condition, mental health and wellbeing, and the role of relationships in shaping us.
+tearing at thoughts is specifically concerned with the emotional expression of the human condition, mental wellbeing and the role of relationships in shaping us.
 Starting at the level of the individual, tearing at thoughts asks the reader to reflect on our behaviours, how we treat and label others and ourselves by our differences, to stop being fearful of these differences, and instead embrace individuality and differences with curiosity and kindness. tearing at thoughts is about awakening to the sense of who we can be rather than continuing to perpetrate the deception we live by and appear to accept without question or fight.

 For underneath the bruising is beauty

 Whilst tearing at thoughts lingers with the sadness of betrayal, there is also hope.
 A hope that by engaging authentically with ourselves and others we stop fearing difference and embrace our own sense of self.
 It is a call to reflect on and improve our ways of relating to one another and ourselves.
 This feels especially important at present considering the current social and political climate, which is becoming more divisive rather than inclusive.